AFC Notes: Adonai Mitchell, Cam Ward, Colts, Texans, Titans

 Colts

-Colts WR Adonai Mitchell dropped the ball before crossing the goal line on a touchdown, along with committing a holding penalty on a potential 53-yard touchdown run from RB Jonathan Taylor.
-Mitchell expressed his disappointment after the game and vowed to be better going forward.
+Colts WR Adonai Mitchell said that his mishap, which caused him to lose a fumble into the back of the end zone that would’ve been a touchdown, “stings.”

-“It definitely stings,” Mitchell said, via ESPN’s Stephen Holder.
+“It definitely stings,” Mitchell said, via ESPN.
 “The ball was put in my hand to make a play for the team, and it was a matter of losing focus and just to play.
 That just can’t happen.
 Just unacceptable.
 I’ve just got to be better for the team and for the organization.”

+This was Mitchell’s first start, as WR Alec Pierce was out due to a concussion.

+“Couldn’t really process it in the moment,” Mitchell said, “I really still can’t process it, to be real.
+So… the whole play happened because of me.
+The only way to be able to get forward is growing as a player, as a person.”

-Colts HC Shane Steichen still expressed confidence in the young receiver despite a rough game.
+Colts HC Shane Steichen said the team hasn’t lost confidence in Mitchell despite his mental error.

 “It’s hard to explain in that situation,” Steichen said.
 “But we have a lot of faith in [Mitchell].
 This is a bump in the road for him.”